Kalvium National Entrance Test

 What is the KNET syllabus?

-KNET is not a syllabus-based exam.
-It tests thinking ability, problem-solving, communication, and aptitude for software engineering, not memorisation of physics, chemistry, or mathematics.
+KNET is a fit-based assessment.
+It measures thinking ability, problem-solving, communication, and aptitude for software engineering, rather than recall of any specific syllabus.

 When is the next KNET exam?